awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 CALL mysql.rds_skip_repl_error;
 ```

-This command has no effect if you run it on the source DB instance, or on a Read Replica that has not encountered a replication error\.
+This command has no effect if you run it on the source DB instance, or on a read replica that has not encountered a replication error\.

 For more information, such as the versions of MySQL that support `mysql.rds_skip_repl_error`, see [mysql\.rds\_skip\_repl\_error](mysql_rds_skip_repl_error.md)\.